-3.21 Requirement To Perform Vendor Onboarding and Registration
+3.21 Requirement to Perform Vendor Onboarding and Registration

 As a condition of award, and for any renewals performed during the life of the contract, successful Contractor agrees to register their company with PaymentWorks, Inc., the University's vendor onboarding application.
 Registration information will be provided by Procurement Services as part of the award process.
-During the vendor registration process, successful Contractor agrees to provide any applicable information pertaining to economic inclusion demographics for their company.
-Further, should any company or economic inclusion information change during the life of the contract, successful Contractor agrees to update this information in PaymentWorks as applicable.
+Further, should any company or business information change during the life of the contract, successful Contractor agrees to update this information in PaymentWorks as applicable.
 Supplier agrees to and should be responsible for all updates on their PaymentWorks account as it relates to submitting new remit-to addresses or other required supplier profile information.
 PaymentWorks provides support to all suppliers transacting with the University of Kentucky on the platform.
 Supplier agrees to and should be responsible for engaging PaymentWorks Support for any needed issues regarding updates or other matters to ensure their supplier account remains connected to the University.